okx-code/Rankup3/README.md

 # Rankup3

 This is the branch for new locale changes to Rankup.
-Locale names are in ISO-639-1 and in the folder [`src/main/resources/locale`](https://github.com/okx-code/Rankup3/tree/locale/src/main/resources/locale)
+Locale names are in ISO-639-1 and are in the folder [`src/main/resources/locale`](https://github.com/okx-code/Rankup3/tree/locale/src/main/resources/locale)

 When a locale is added, it should be saved [here](https://github.com/okx-code/Rankup3/blob/locale/src/main/java/sh/okx/rankup/Rankup.java#L193), ie through adding a line such as `saveLocale("es");`